-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred an accumulated deficit of \$26,771,580 during the year ended December 31, 2020 and, as of that date, the Company had a working capital deficit of \$7,649,573.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has accumulated a deficit of \$28,513,743 as at December 31, 2021 and, as of that date, the Company had a working capital deficit of \$4,511,284.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.